Smolich404/OplineSoftware/README.md

 From the Timer Resolution Service option, if you have Microsoft C++ Redistributable drivers installed, you just need to close the installer window and the program will continue, as with the MSI Afterburner install option.

 Z opcji Timer Resolution Service jeżeli masz zainstalowane sterowniki Microsoft C++ Redistributable to wystarczy że zamykasz okienko instalatora i wtedy program przechodzi dalej, tak jak w przypadku opcji instalowania MSI Afterburner.

-#### 7

-If you have problems with recovering default applications from Windows, I recommend that you create a new user account, and if you still have problems creating a user account, run the Command Prompt with Administrator, type Net User (NAME) /Add and the new user account will be created successfully if you want to delete or there to undo the changes to create a user account, you only need to enter Net User (NAME) /Del and it will be deleted successfully.

-Jeżeli masz problemy z odzyskiwaniem domyślnych aplikacji z systemu Windows zalecam utworzyć nowe konto użytkownika a jeżeli masz jeszcze problemy z utworzeniem konta użytkownika to uruchom Wiersz Polecenia za pomocą Administratora, wpisz Net User (NAZWA) /Add i nowe konto użytkownika się utworzy sukcesem jeżeli chcesz usunąć czy tam cofnąć zmiany utworzenia konta użytkownika wystarczy tylko wpisać Net User (NAZWA) /Del i usunie się ono sukcesem.

 ### Contact and Help | Kontakt i Pomoc